roshanx911/roshanx911.github.io/_posts/2020-08-14-crud-admin-panel-with-php-and-mysql.markdown

 ?>
 ```

-- Below code "inlog-loger.php" is function as a validation between form data and database, in according to verification it will move forward or show relevant messages.
+- Below code "inlog-loger.php" function as a validation between form-data and database, in according to verification it will move forward or show relevant messages.

 ``` php
 <?php